-After you’ve settled on a game, you’ll notice two options on the purchase screen.
-Make sure to choose “Buy as gift,” not “Buy.”
+After you’ve settled on a game, you’ll notice a few options on the right of the purchase screen, each with its own icon.
+Choose the gift card icon called Buy as gift (not the shopping cart icon, which is buying it for yourself).
 If you accidentally purchase the game for yourself, you can return it and fix your mistake (provided you don’t slip up and play your friend’s gift for more than two hours), but the process is a bit time-consuming.

 Sending to an Xbox Live friend

 The simplest and most accurate method, this top option opens up a sidebar with your list of Xbox Live friends.
 Scroll down and select the lucky friend who’s getting a game.
 If you aren’t friends with the intended recipient on Xbox Live, but you know their gamertag, you can choose the “enter gamertag” option above your friend list in the sidebar.

 We recommend double-checking that you have the correct gamertag selected before sending, though.

 The final screen asks you to confirm your purchase.
-Here you can update your payment information or modify the recipient, if needed.
+Here you can update your payment information or modify the recipient if needed.

 Sending to an email address

 If you don’t know the recipient’s gamertag, but you do know their email address, you can choose “Enter an email address” on the send gift page instead.
-The process is virtually the same as sending to a specific gamertag, but comes with a slight risk.
+The process is virtually the same as sending to a specific gamertag but comes with a slight risk.

 Gifting an Xbox One game on PC

-- You can only send games to an email address on PC.
+Step 3: You can only send games to an email address on PC.
 Carefully type in the address and then fill out the sender box.

-- You can modify your payment information and gift details on the confirmation page before confirming your purchase.
+Step 4: You can modify your payment information and gift details on the confirmation page before confirming your purchase.